hperchec/tailwindcss-multi-theme/docs/readme/template.md

 It will create a set of classes based on your `variants` and expect a class `.theme-<the name of your themeVariants>` at the top of your HTML document.

 For example, you can set attribute `class="theme-banana"` to the `<html>` element to apply *banana* theme.
-In that case, an element with `banana:bg-yellow` will have a yellow background.
+In that case, an element with `banana:bg-yellow-200` will have a yellow background.

+> **IMPORTANT**: While a custom theme name like "banana" will not cause conflicts in the generated CSS,
+> you probably want to define "dark" theme, for which Tailwind provide support.
+> Since this plugin allows you to manage a wide variety of themes, if you want to automatically
+> apply a dark theme base on user preference, i recommend you to disable the **dark mode**
+> in your `tailwind.config.js`: `darkMode: 'false'` and manually apply
+> the corresponding theme in your JavaScript code (see [good practices](#good-practices) section)

 ### Options